 5) Create content that the audience wants

 Consumers today have a powerful desire for more interactive content that gives them the power and opportunity to engage with information the way they want to.
-Interactive content formats can; increase engagement levels, build, establish brand-consumer relationships, gather valuable consumer data that can be used in targeting and retargeting and assist in conversations by personalizing the interaction and delivering insight.
+Interactive content formats can; increase engagement levels, build, and establish brand-consumer relationships, gather valuable consumer data that can be used in targeting and retargeting and assist in conversations by personalizing the interaction and delivering insight.

 7) Repeat successful campaigns